Zqadiri/ft_services/README.md

 kubectl delete deployment <your deployment>
 kubectl delete service <your service>

-# Remove a pod using the name and type listed in yaml FILE:
+# Remove a pod using the name and type listed in YAML FILE:
 kubectl delete -f <yaml file>

 # Remove all pods